-A common tactic used by creditors attempting to collect money from you is to serve your employer with a wage execution, which essentially forces them to deduct a payment to them out of your pay check.
-This, along with a bank levy, are the two most commonly used tools in a creditor's toolbox, and they each have their pros and cons.
+A common tactic used by creditors attempting to collect money from you is to serve your employer with a wage execution, forcing them to deduct a payment from your paycheck.
+This, along with a bank levy, are the two most commonly used tools in a creditor's toolbox, each with pros and cons.

-Bank levies are a "roll of the dice" in hopes of hitting a peak in your account's running balance.
-If timed right, it can result in a lot of money collected right away, with no limit other than the balance owed.
+Bank levies are a "roll of the dice" hoping to peak your account's running balance.
+If timed right, it can result in a lot of money being collected immediately, with no limit other than the balance owed.
 A wage attachment, or execution, is more likely to result in money paid, but there are limits, and the debt can be paid out over months or even years.
-But what do you do if it happens to you?
+As an experienced New Jersey debt relief lawyer, I can explain what you should do.

 A creditor seeking to attach wages must first put you and your employer on notice by filing and serving a Notice of Application for Wage Execution.
 You would then have ten (10) days to file a written objection with the court and have them schedule a hearing.

-If you do nothing, an Order for Wage Execution will issue and, barring attachments with a prior claim, the deductions will start.
+If you do nothing, an Order for Wage Execution will be issued, and barring attachments with a prior claim, the deductions will start.
 If you file the objection, there are a limited number of defenses, among them:

 • You already have a wage attachment in place (in which case the creditor will simply preserve its place in line, unless the current one is permanent, such as for alimony or child support)